-- 1.9 It should be noted at the outset that the proposed development of a stadium at BMD forms one part of 'The People's Project' with the second being the demolition and redevelopment of the existing Goodison Park stadium for a mixed-use scheme comprising housing, commercial space, community / retail use and open space. - 1.10 As the proposals will not be progressed until the new stadium is operational, an outline planning application (with all matters reserved) has been to be submitted concurrent with the stadium application and is currently pending determination (Liverpool City Council application reference 200/0997).
+- 1.10 It should be noted that the proposed development of a stadium at BMD forms one part of 'The People's Project' with the second being the demolition and redevelopment of the existing Goodison Park stadium for a mixed-use scheme comprising housing, commercial space, community / retail use and open space. - 1.11 As the proposals will not be progressed until the new stadium is operational, an outline planning application (with all matters reserved) has been submitted concurrent with the stadium application and is currently pending determination (Liverpool City Council application reference 200/0997).
 The benefits of the legacy project should however be afforded some material weight in undertaking the ultimate NPPF balancing exercise detailed above.

-1 Artefacts Survey & Heritage Asset Survey (December 2019; updated August 2020) prepared by Plan-It and KMHeritage form part of the application submission documentation.
+&lt;sup>1 Artefacts Survey & Heritage Asset Survey (August 2020) prepared by Plan-It with KM Heritage & Laing O'Rourke form part of the application submission documentation.